MicrosoftDocs/power-automate-docs/articles/desktop-flows/work-queues-manage.md

 ## View advanced fields of a work queue

-If you are ingesting or programmatically interacting with work queue data through the Dataverse connector or APIs, it is helpful to quickly identify internal field values that may be required for your use-case.
+If you're ingesting or programmatically interacting with work queue data through the Dataverse connector or APIs, it's helpful to quickly identify internal field values that might be required for your use-case.

 To view advanced work queue details: